nexus-ufabc/anywhere-meeting/README.md

     <p>Password: 5678</p>
 </details>

-Don't forget to follow the instructions in the [setup section](#how-to-setup-this-project) in order to run the system correctly.
+Don't forget to follow the instructions in the [Setup section](#how-to-setup-this-project) in order to run the system correctly.

 # How to setup this project